paul-em/webrtc-connect-util/README.md

-# webrtc helper
+# webrtc-connect
+`

-npm install paulem-webrtc
+npm install webrtc-connect
+`

+You will need a custom signaling server to use this.